Glossary of Wholesale Terminology

 Buyer (aka Purchaser): The employee of a retail store who is in charge of purchasing product at wholesale to resell in the store.
 Can be a part of a team.

 Catalog (aka Brand Book): A sales tool that offers an in-depth look at your brand.
 Catalogs are generally designed for print, with a companion PDF.
 They’re heavy on stylized or lifestyle photos, demonstrating your products in their natural environment.
 Brand books are your chance to share all the things that set your brand apart: press, reviews, and awards you’ve received, glowing testimonials from a few of your more influential retailers, your innovations and synergistic collaborations, your certifications, your community involvement, charity partners, etc. While your catalog might detail your product line and your policies, pricing is generally left off and consigned to your line sheet.
+See this post.

 Consumer Packaged Goods (CPG): Consumable goods that get used up relatively quickly and need to be replaced relatively often, such as as food, beverages, cosmetics, clothing, and household products.
 Compare this with “durable goods” such as appliances and automobiles, which are designed to be used over an extended period of time.
 CPGs are generally packaged for display on retail shelves.
 Shelf Life is geared toward small wholesale brands, a subcategory of CPG.